IridiumIdentity/iridium/README.md

 ### First things first

- * I'm working on getting the system understandable and usable.
+ * Let's work on getting the system understandable and usable.
- * I'm looking forward to others contributing.
  * Detailed docs soon to come.